RScanlon2021/PalmFreeIrishSoap/README.md

 This website is for **Palm Free Irish Soap**, a small, but growing, family-run business that focuses on a chemical-free, environmentally conscious form of soap using all-natural, vegan-friendly ingredients.
 The website has four pages: **Home**, **About Us**, **Gallery**, and a **Contact** page.
 The website will serve as a profile for the business, it's philosophy and their products, with the ability to purchase items in future.

 -  The goals of this website are to:
-  - Introduce the visitor to their business, their business philosophy, and their product.
+  - Introduce the visitor to their business, their business philosophy, and their products.
   - Display their products in a clear and obvious way through the use of high quality images, with as little clutter as possible for the visitor to deal with.
   - Act as a means of building brand awareness as a traditional small business operating in the modern world.
   - Introduce potential customers to our products through an array of visually appealing imagery while highlighting our unique selling points laid out in our About page.